spacemeshos/product/product_plan.md

 - `Spacemesh powered apps` - An apps that allows users to use Spacemesh functionality and to sign Spacemesh transactions.

 ### Testnets & Mainnet
-- All releases be deployed to testnets for testing, bug fixing and audits purposes before going live on the Spacemesh mainent
+- All planned releases will be deployed to testnets for testing, bug fixing and audits purposes before going live on the Spacemesh mainent.
 - Once we are satisfied with the level of security and robustness of a release, we will release it to mainent.